-The 2018-2019 Councils and Committees Organizational Chart will be posted soon!
-Click here for the 2017-2018 Councils and Committees Organizational Chart.
-Read below for descriptions as well as current contacts and contact emails.
+Read below for descriptions as well as current contacts and contact emails of our Councils and Committees.
 Questions?
 Contact Joy Addison in the Temple Administrative Office at (972) 661-1810 ext.
 200.

 Temple Shalom offers numerous opportunities for our members to contribute and join in the activities of the congregation.
 In addition to Sisterhood and Brotherhood, we encourage you to click on the committees below and participate in all that Temple Shalom has to offer!